LIS

 g.
 Overcurrent protection devices.

 h.
-Readily accessible installed lighting fixtures, switches, and receptacles.
+Installed lighting fixtures, switches, and receptacles.

 i.
 Ground fault circuit interrupters.

 j.
-Presence or absence of smoke alarms.
+Presence or absence of smoke alarms or carbon monoxide detectors.

 k.
 Presence of solid conductor aluminum branch circuit wiring.